planetscale/docs/content/docs/configuring-sharding.md

 # Configuring a sharding scheme

 This document describes how to configure your database to use multiple shards.

-For more information on how sharding works and how to structure your sharding scheme, see [Understanding sharding schemes](understanding-sharding-schemes).
+For more information on how sharding works and how to structure your sharding scheme, see [Sharding schemes](sharding-schemes).

 ## Overview